 Junior High Youth Group

-Students in grades 6-8 meet together every other Sunday afternoon in a home setting.
+Students in grades 6-8 meet together every Sunday afternoon from 2-4pm, in a home setting.
 After a short presentation or Bible study, they have an extended period of time to creatively respond to what they have heard and received, and end with a student-led time of worship.
 Please contact Fr Brian for more information email@example.com.

 Training for Godliness: The Catechumenate for Youth